russellf9/factornine.co.uk/cv/builds/experience.md

 - Styling using SASS

-- Implementing API's from a Java Play framework back-end
+- Implementing API's from a Java PlayFramework back-end

 - Upgrading the App to Bootstrap with a Mobile emphasis